livechat/livechat-public-docs/site/content/new-js-api/introduction.md

 The API is accessed through the `LiveChatWidget` object.
 It is being initialized within the LiveChat tracking code, which is used to install our Chat Widget on your site.
 If you haven't installed the code already, you can find it directly in the [LiveChat app](https://my.livechatinc.com/settings/code).
+The API requires the newest version of the code snippet, so if you had installed the code a while ago and the API presented here doesn't work, you should either update the code or use the [old version of JS API](https://developers.livechatinc.com/docs/js-api/#introduction).

 This object comes with four methods: